The Science of Compression Gear for Runners

 The subjects’ efficiency and oxygen consumption were monitored as they ran on a treadmill, first in four 6-minute bouts at half-marathon pace, then in a run to exhaustion at about 5k pace.

 The compression socks had no statistically significant effects on running economy or performance, but like Ali’s 2007 study, a nonsignificant trend was seen towards slightly improved economy and performance in the compression socks.
-There was, however, a notable change in maximal heart rate: during the run to exhaustion, the runners had slightly lower heart rates at 5k pace than the runners in regular socks (a desirable effect).
+There was, however, a notable desirable change in maximal heart rate:

 Validity of scientific research on compression gear

 One major flaw of all of these studies is that they did not adequately control for the placebo effect.
-There was no way to tell if the prospect of a high-tech knee-high sock, which was obviously different than a run-of-the-mill ankle-height running sock, was independently affecting the measurements.
+There was no way of knowing if the prospect of a high-tech knee-high sock, which was visibly different than a regular ankle-height running sock, was independently affecting the measurements.
 And since the observed effects for compression socks are comparatively small, the placebo effect could be having a significant impact on the study’s results.

 In this study, twelve runners participated in five 10km time trials on an outdoor track.
 The first was a familiarization trial, and the next four investigated various compression socks.
 One was a “control” sock, which, while being a knee-high sock like the real compression socks, did not significantly compress the lower leg.
 The other three were socks with “low,” “medium,” and “high” degrees of compression.
 Before and after each 10k time trial, a vertical leap test was administered to measure the runners’ ability to generate explosive power.